aled1027/hash_it_out/readme.md

     * It handles deletion more gracefully than a singly linked list.
     * Collisions become something of a "non-issue," since we only have to insert the key into the list that each bucket in the cache has a pointer to.
     * Deletion in a hash table with chaining has fewer things to keep track of than deletion might in a hash table which leverages open addressing.
 This is also true of search.
-    * Unlike open addressing, where the number of elements in the cache must always be less than the number of buckets, its _possible_ to store more elements in the cache than there are number of buckets.
+    * Unlike open addressing, where the number of elements in the cache must always be less than the number of buckets, it's _possible_ to store more elements in the cache than there are number of buckets.
 This means that the load factor approaches 1, a cache designed with open addressing will see much faster performance degredation than a cache designed chaining as it collision resolution mechanism.
 Of course, this comes at the expense of (near) constant time accesses, which is the whole point of a hash table.
 That being said, the performance of It also meant that we wouldn't have to develop an internal probing function (which open addressing relies on).

+### On eviction

+We implemented LRU as our eviction algorithm, but attempted to do so in a manner that was modular and abstracted, such that the eviction policy is easily changed.
+In pursuit of this goal, we created a simple, generic eviction api with methods like `get, set, delete, destroy`.
+In the actual implementation of LRU, we use a queue datastructure implemented via an array with stored indices of the front and end of the queue.
+All eviction operations require constant time, but they are implemented naiively, so the performance may not be optimal.

 ### Some Notes on Testing
   We chose to implement two sets of tests. `dbLL_tests.c` contains tests for the doubly linked list, and attempts to exhaustively test insertion, removal, and search.
 It does not, however attempt to create "huge" lists.